 Profile: Sally brings a distinct aura of self-importance that isn’t exactly the most rare of traits in teenage girls.
 However, she does manage to back it up on the diamond.
 She provides easy plus power and good defense at the hot corner.
 Third basemen are few and far between in this year’s free agent class, so Sally could be looking at nice contract rather soon.
-Her skill set is fairly comparable to that of Red Sux third baseman Will Middlebrooks; poor contact rates made up for by plus power (almost entirely to the pull side) and above-average defense.
+Her skill set is fairly comparable to a way-better version of Will Middlebrooks; poor contact rates made up for by plus power (almost entirely to the pull side) and above-average defense.
 She’ll be a nice fit for team looking to contend in the near future.

-Predicted Contract/Team: 5 years/$90 million with the Los Angeles Dodgers.
-The perfect successor to Juan Uribe.
+Predicted Contract/Team: 5 years/$90 million with the Miami Marlins

 11. C/RF Mikey Thomas

 Shares a Birthday With: Jose Bautista, Michael Young, and Three Finger Mordecai Brown

 The Tools: 7 hit, 7 power, 4 run, 6 glove